 As a result, Africa’s cereal crop yields today are nearly as low as they were several decades ago, and just a fraction of those in Latin America and South Asia.
 Today, Africa is a net food buyer, looking outside the continent to feed its growing and increasingly urban population.
 It faces challenges such as poor infrastructure, expensive fertiliser, poor access to extension and financial services, unreliable and unpredictable markets, low use of technology, and limited land security.
 As a result, Africa’s smallholder farmers have been left unable to produce enough food to feed their families, or sell surplus to markets to generate income.

 Unlocking Africa’s agriculture potential would also unlock its development.
 Farming is Africa’s main livelihood: more than two-thirds of Africans depend on agriculture for their incomes.
 Investing in agriculture is one of the best ways to reduce poverty in Africa.
-According to World Bank analysis, growth in the agriculture sector is at least 2 times as effective at reducing poverty as growth in other sectors and recent research from 20 countries in sub-Saharan Africa found that growth in agriculture was 11 times as effective as growth in mining, utilities and services.
+According to FAO analysis, growth in the agriculture sector is 11 times as effective at reducing poverty as growth in other sectors in sub-Saharan Africa.

-Earnings from agriculture make up around 30% of GDP (nearly 45% if agribusiness is included) across the continent and more than two-thirds of Africans depend on farming for their incomes.
+Earnings from agriculture make up around 30% of GDP across the continent and more than two-thirds of Africans depend on farming for their incomes.
 When connected to markets, smallholder farmers can generate an income and create a ‘multiplier effect’ – sending their children to school and stimulating the economy in order to help lift their community out of poverty for the long term.
-Crucially, if women farmers received equal investment, productivity in Africa could rise by more than 22%, meaning more produce for markets, more income for women and more food for children.
+Crucially, if women farmers received equal investment, productivity in Africa could rise by 20-30%, reducing the numbers of those experiencing hunger by 100-150 million, producing more for markets, increasing incomes for women, and providing more food for children.

 African leaders, donors, and the private sector need to invest in African agriculture, and African leaders in particular need to adopt sound agricultural and rural development policies to realize the sector’s potential.
 The obstacles to African agriculture growth are well understood.
-They include poor infrastructure, limited fertiliser use, lack of access to extension services and markets, weak utilisation of technology and inputs, and poor land security.
+They include poor infrastructure, limited fertilizer use, lack of access to extension services and markets, weak utilization of technology and inputs, and poor land security.